Let’s start our adventures in Northern California with this quick guide to visiting South Lake Tahoe.

-South Lake Tahoe is located about eight hours away from Los Angeles.
+How to Get: South Lake Tahoe is located about 8 hours away from Los Angeles.
 Not a short drive, but it’s totally worth it.
 There are two best ways to reach South Lake Tahoe.
 You can take either Route 395 South or Interstate 5 South and make sure to stop frequently along the way.
-With plenty of places to see, both of these routes offer perfect California road trips.
+With a profusion of incredible places to see, both of these routes can be used for extended California road trips.

-Visiting South Lake Tahoe can be as expensive or cheap as you want.
+Where to Stay: With that said, visiting South Lake Tahoe can be as expensive or as cheap as you want it to be.
 The place provides ample accommodations for every budget.
 From luxury hotels to modest motels and lodges, your choices are pretty broad here.

-As with majority of California cities, visiting South Lake Tahoe requires to have a car.
-However, if you plan to stay only within city limits, you can easily get by without it.
-Having a car though greatly expands your territory allowing you to explore other areas of Lake Tahoe.
+Visit South Lake Tahoe by car: As it’s the case with the majority of secluded California cities, visiting South Lake Tahoe requires having a car.
+However, if you plan to stay only within the city limits, you can easily get by without it.
+Driving, though, greatly expands your territory, allowing you to explore the farthest corners of the Lake Tahoe area.

 Places to Visit

 El Dorado Beach and Boat Ramp are the largest beach areas in the city.
-Taking into considerations its size, the place is accustomed to entertain a large amount of people without feeling too overcrowded.
-El Dorado Beach and Boat Ramp are great for large picnics, kayaking, boating and simply relaxing by the lake.
+Taking into consideration this size, the place is accustomed to entertain a large amount of people without feeling too overcrowded.
+El Dorado Beach and Boat Ramp are great for large picnics, kayaking, boating, and simply relaxing by the lake.

 Lakeside Beach is a private beach with public access.
-Apart from panoramic views and regular beach activities, the place offers kids playground to keep little visitors of South Lake Tahoe happy.
-Moreover, couples often choose Lakeside Beach for their wedding ceremonies.
+Apart from panoramic views and the regular beach activities, the place offers a kids playground to keep the little visitors of South Lake Tahoe happy.
+Allured by the splendid vistas, couples often choose Lakeside Beach for their wedding ceremonies.

-A hub of activities, Ski Run Marina, offers great boating, fishing, good shopping and delicious food.
-Kids also have lots of fun and opportunities to practice their art skills here.
+A hub for the outdoor activities, Ski Run Marina, offers great boating, fishing, good shopping, and delicious food.
+The kids also have lots of fun and plenty of opportunities to practice their art skills here.

-For a more secluded place, head to South Lake Tahoe Regan Beach.
-With its paved lakeside pathways and scenic views of the mountains, it’s great for walking, jogging and sand volleyball.
+For a more secluded place to enjoy the scenery, head to South Lake Tahoe Regan Beach.
+With its paved lakeside pathways and the scenic views of the mountains, it’s an ideal destination for walking, jogging, and playing sand volleyball.

-With all respect to Sough Lake Tahoe, my heart, however, belongs to the outskirts of the city.
-As far as I know, many other visitors wholeheartedly share this view.
+With all respect to South Lake Tahoe, my heart, however, belongs to the outskirts of the city.
+As far as I know, many other visitors share the same view.

-When in Emerald Bay State Park, make sure to add Eagle Falls and Vikingsholm, a 38-room mansion, to your list of places to visit near South Lake Tahoe.
+During your first trip to Emerald Bay State Park, make sure to add Eagle Falls, located on the western shore of the lake, and Vikingsholm, a 38-room mansion, to your list of the places to visit near South Lake Tahoe.